How to apply

 Everyone faces the same basket of secret ingredients each week and creates a dish showcasing the ingredients.
 Our panel of celebrity chefs, former contestants, and food professionals will pass judgment and eliminate one cook each week.

-In each of the four weeks of elimination cooking, challengers get about a week, in their own homes, to create recipes.
-There is plenty of time for research, trial and error and subjecting friends and family to be taste testers.
+In each of the four weeks of elimination cooking, challengers get three (3) days, in their own homes, to create recipes.
+Take this time to research, trial and error and subjecting friends and family to be taste testers.
 Besides the cooking, the focus should be on clear and detailed recipe writing as the judges won’t sample the elimination round entries.
 The prize packages, while different each year, are a traditional draw.
 In years past the Cook of the Year has gone home with kitchen appliances, gadgets and other prizes of more than $1,500.

 At the end of September, we’ll introduce our eight contestants to readers in the Daily Herald paper and online.
 The first week of October you can read about the competition, hear from the cooks about their experiences in the challenge and see what our judges have to say about each recipe.